 - $10,000 property damage liability coverage per accident

-Additionally, Michigan is a no-fault state, which means drivers have to carry Personal Injury Protection (PIP) insurance.
-If you’re in an accident, PIP will pay for your medical expenses and lost wages, regardless of who caused the accident.
-As of 2020, Michigan drivers can choose from six types of PIP insurance.
+Additionally, Michigan is a no-fault state, which means drivers have to carry personal injury protection (PIP) coverage.
+If you are in an accident, PIP will pay for your medical expenses and lost wages, as well as the same expenses for any passengers you have, regardless of who caused the accident.
+As of 2020, Michigan drivers can choose from six options of PIP insurance.
+Drivers are also required to purchase property protection insurance (PPI), which applies to damage caused to other people’s property within Michigan, like fences or buildings, up to $1 million dollars.

 How to get cheap car insurance in Michigan